slint-ui/cargo-ui/README.md

 ## Prerequisites

-In addition to a working cargo and Rust installation, a few other tools are needed:
+In addition to a working cargo and Rust installation, a few other tools or libraries are needed:

+Linux:

+ * fontconfig library (`libfontconfig-dev` on debian based distributions)

 Windows: